Common design patterns in Java

 Java 8 brought the support of lambda functions, which can serve as simpler alternatives to the Strategy pattern.

-javax.servlet.http.HttpServlet: service() method, plus all of the doXXX() methods that accept HttpServletRequest and HttpServletResponse objects as arguments.
+• javax.servlet.http.HttpServlet#service() and the doXXX() methods that accept HttpServletRequest and HttpServletResponse

 Identification: Strategy pattern can be recognized by a method that lets a nested object do the actual work, as well as a setter that allows replacing that object with a different one.